sassoftware/viya4-deployment/docs/user/DockerUsage.md

     viya4-deployment --tags "viya,install"
   ```

-- I have an existing cluster with viya installed and want to install another viya instance in a different namespace with monitoring
+- I have an existing cluster with viya installed and want to install another viya instance in a different namespace

   ```bash
   docker run --rm \